Frederick Barbarossa: First Italian Campaign: 1154–55

 The next day, 18 June 1155, Adrian IV crowned Frederick I Holy Roman Emperor at St Peter's Basilica, amidst the acclamations of the German army.
 The Romans began to riot, and Frederick spent his coronation day putting down the revolt, resulting in the deaths of over 1,000 Romans and many more thousands injured.
 The next day, Frederick, Adrian, and the German army travelled to Tivoli.
-From there, a combination of the unhealthy Italian summer and the effects of his year-long absence from Germany meant he was forced to put off his planned campaign against the Normans of Sicily.
+Disease spread amongst his troops during the hot summer, so Frederick was forced to put off his planned campaign against the Normans of Sicily.
 On their way northwards, they attacked Spoleto and encountered the ambassadors of Manuel I Comnenus, who showered Frederick with costly gifts.
 At Verona, Frederick declared his fury with the rebellious Milanese before finally returning to Germany.

 Disorder was again rampant in Germany, especially in Bavaria, but general peace was restored by Frederick's vigorous, but conciliatory, measures.
 The duchy of Bavaria was transferred from Henry II Jasomirgott, margrave of Austria, to Frederick's formidable younger cousin Henry the Lion, Duke of Saxony, of the House of Guelph, whose father had previously held both duchies.
 Henry II Jasomirgott was named Duke of Austria in compensation for his loss of Bavaria.
 As part of his general policy of concessions of formal power to the German princes and ending the civil wars within the kingdom, Frederick further appeased Henry by issuing him with the Privilegium Minus, granting him unprecedented entitlements as Duke of Austria.
 This was a large concession on the part of Frederick, who realized that Henry the Lion had to be accommodated, even to the point of sharing some power with him.
 Frederick could not afford to make an outright enemy of Henry.

-On 9 June 1156 at Würzburg, Frederick married Beatrice of Burgundy, daughter and heiress of Renaud III, thus adding to his possessions the sizeable realm of the County of Burgundy.
+On 9 June 1156 at Würzburg, Frederick married Countess Beatrice I of Burgundy, thus adding to his possessions the sizeable County of Burgundy.
 In an attempt to create comity, Emperor Frederick proclaimed the Peace of the Land, written between 1152 and 1157, which enacted punishments for a variety of crimes, as well as systems for adjudicating many disputes.
 He also declared himself the sole Augustus of the Roman world, ceasing to recognise Manuel I at Constantinople.